 36. Dynamic leaders are steady, not flighty

 There are a number of Christian people who want to do everything.
 First this, then that, then something else.
 Or they just get started and then somebody else offers them more money.
-Last year a CBLT Center director came to me and said, “Some of my best people are leaving to work for another mission because they pay more money.”
+Last year a New Life director came to me and said, “Some of my best people are leaving to work for another mission because they pay more money.”
 I raised his hand and said, “Tell them goodbye.”
 Let them go.
 If people want to serve God for money, you do not want them.
 Give them to another mission.
 You want people that want to serve Jesus because they love him and want to make a sacrifice for him.

 Then there are these Christians, who start serving, but then they see something that looks easier, and they become disappointed that it is not easier, so they go back.
 Then they see something else that looks much better.
 They spend their whole life spinning like a wheel.